 777m ascent, 836m descent, total 95.2 miles/153.2 km

 A traverse of the Brontë moors and the wild Ickornshaw moors to the lovely village of Lothersdale

-After a beer, sleep and snap (a Yorkshire word) at the Pack Horse Inn, continue through the Brontë moors up to Top Withins, singing Kate Bush's Wuthering Heights song at the top of your voice, and watch out for Japanese way signs.
+Leave the lonely Widdop Moor and continue up through the Brontë moors up to Top Withins, singing Kate Bush's Wuthering Heights song at the top of your voice, and watch out for Japanese way signs.
 Drop down to Ponden where there are a couple of pubs a short distance away, and a camp site.
-Now you say tara (another Yorkshire word) to the Brontë moors as you climb up from Ponden Reservoir, cross another road then strike out north west onto Ickornshaw Moor.
+Now you say tara (a Yorkshire word) to the Brontë moors as you climb up from Ponden Reservoir, cross another road then strike out north west onto Ickornshaw Moor.
 Cross the moor and drop down into the village of Ickornshaw, where there's a good campsite with facilities at Squirrel Wood, and Cowling is not far away.
 Follow the Pennine Way carefully to Lothersdale, nestling in a lovely steep sided valley.
 There's a gastro pub here - the Hare and Hounds - but it's not really a muddy boots/damp dogs pub.
 Accommodation is scarce around here, so my recommendation would be to try to arrange a lift back to the Squirrel Wood campsite near Ickornshaw, which is a superb stop over for Pennine Way walkers.
 Failing that, a bus to Skipton might be your best bet.

 Haworth: Cowling: Lothersdale

 Ponden: Ickornshaw A6068: Lothersdale